robotframework/robotframework/INSTALL.rst

 Running the directory is a new feature in Robot Framework 3.0, but the older versions support running the :file:`robot/run.py` file.

-Post-processing outputs using :file:`robot/rebot.py` works the same way too:
+Post-processing outputs using the :file:`robot/rebot.py` file works the same way too:

 .. sourcecode:: bash